Understanding How BRD and AMR are Transmitted Among Feedlot Cattle

 Background

-Cattle always carry BRD organisms in the respiratory tract, but the “good” bacteria and the animal’s immune system normally keep them in check.
-When animals get stressed, the “good” bacteria and the immune system get weakened, the BRD bacteria take over, and the animal gets sick.
-Antibiotics are used to treat BRD, and this selects for antimicrobial resistant bacteria.
-Some of these BRD bacteria may also spread contagiously from animal to animal.
+Bacteria that cause bovine respiratory disease (BRD) naturally exist among other bacteria in the respiratory tract of cattle.
+In a healthy animal, the immune system and “good” bacteria keep them in check.
+However, when cattle get stressed, the “good” bacteria and the immune system get weakened, and allows the BRD bacteria take over, move deeper into the lung, and results in animals getting sick.
+We do the best with what we know and what we have, and in the case of BRD we use antibiotics to treat it.
+Unfortunately, misuse of antibiotics can leave antimicrobial resistant (AMR) bacteria behind which may lead to resistant BRD bacteria spreading contagiously from animal to animal.
 These researchers want to clarify whether BRD and AMR arise independently in each animal, whether it’s due to spread between animals, or the degree to which they each play a role.

 Objectives